bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:04:41

-I think the biggest risk with Git, like realistic practical risk is like, for example, say China tells GitHub, don't show the Bitcoin repo to Chinese people.
+I think the biggest risk with Git, like the realistic practical risk, is, for example, say China tells GitHub, don't show the Bitcoin repo to Chinese people.
 Cause GitHub's still there, right?
 Like all the devs are there, but they just can't work on that repo, right?
-You're gonna probably see a lot of that going on as we go forward, as things get a little bit more weird, but it's not gonna be like a full on- Yeah, that
+You're gonna probably see a lot of that going on as we go forward, as things get a little bit more weird, but it's not gonna be like a full-on.

 Sjors Provoost: 01:05:02

-could be an argument for having a good mirror somewhere so that people can keep contributing on some other website.
+Yeah, that could be an argument for having a good mirror somewhere so that people can keep contributing on some other website.
-But I guess with China, it's such a whack-a-mole game that even having a mirror just don't just crush the mirror.
+But I guess with China, it's such a whack-a-mole game that even having a mirror just doesn't crush the mirror.
 If they want to not have the Bitcoin repo accessible to developers in China, there's no point in going to some other site because there'll be one guy in charge of making sure that happens.
 And if that guy sees the mirror, then I'll add that to the list.